High Patient Volume Doesn't Just Exhaust You. It Cuts Your Hourly Rate.

 When Safe Practice Makes You the "Difficult" Provider

-When you draw a line in the sand and refuse to continue unsafe prescribing (like long-term benzodiazepines or chronic, off-label opioids) you are doing the right thing.
-But immediately, you become the least popular person in the clinic.
+When you draw a line and refuse to continue unsafe prescribing, you are doing the right thing.
+What happens next is that you become the least popular person in the building.

 Stop Working a 60-Hour Job on a 40-Hour Salary